Sibling Doggos Unknowingly Reunite In Their New Forever Home After 4 Years of Separation

 Engaging in play and shared activities can also enhance these relationships, ensuring pets feel secure and loved in their environments.

 The emotional response to reunions often reflects a combination of joy, relief, and nostalgia.
-According to studies in emotional psychology, such reunions can trigger a release of oxytocin, often referred to as the 'bonding hormone.'
+Such reunions can trigger a release of oxytocin, often referred to as the 'bonding hormone.'
 This biological response can enhance feelings of closeness and attachment, reinforcing the bond between siblings.

 Recognizing the emotional dynamics at play can deepen the understanding of these joyful reunions.